 Rough play with other children

-In a very basic way, it’s your responsibility as a parent or caregiver to keep Baby from harming her friends and playmates.
+In a very basic way, it’s your responsibility as a parent or caregiver to keep Baby from harming their friends and playmates.
 More than that, while rough play is a totally normal part of many toddlers’ development, so is learning to play more gently, and learning to have concern for other children’s feelings.
-When a toddler plays rough, or pushes or hits other children, it can be an opportunity to teach her better ways to play and relate to other children.
+When a toddler plays rough, or pushes or hits other children, it can be an opportunity to teach them better ways to play and relate to other children.

 Breath-holding until passing out

 If a toddler holds their breath until they pass out, they should be evaluated by a doctor the first time it happens, since it can be easily confused with a seizure.
 Episodes like this are generally nothing more than a way for a young child to exert their power over a situation, but at least the first time, it’s a good idea to have a pediatrician take a look to make sure there’s nothing else going on.
 Most children grow out of breath-holding around five years old.

 Kyla Boyse.
 “Bad Habits/Annoying Behavior.”
 Health System University of Michigan.
 Regents of the University of Michigan, September 2008.
 Web.

 GreatSchools Staff.
 “Early signs of reading difficulty.”
 GreatSchools.
 GreatSchools.org, February 9 2016.
 Web.

 Emily Lapkin.
 “Dyslexia: What You’re Seeing in Your Preschooler.”
 Understood.
 Understood.org, February 12 2015.
 Web.

 Mayo Clinic Staff.
 “Mental illness in children: Know the signs.”
 Mayo Clinic.
 Mayo Clinic, February 11 2015.
 Web.